alphagov/govuk-diff/README.md

   that month, but is now out of date, and doesn't do historic document types.
 - No API endpoints
 - A streamlit app that runs on a laptop, and is hardcoded to certain file paths.
+- An interface for a bespoke kind of `git blame`, displaying the change note upon mouseover of the line of content that was changed.

 ## What we didn't manage to do